dataminer-site/dataminer-site.github.io/docs/archive/0.8/guides/python/jupyter.md

 %config SqlMagic.displaycon = False
 ```

-Connect jupysql to DuckDB using a SQLAlchemy-style connection string.
+Connect jupysql to DataMiner using a SQLAlchemy-style connection string.
 Either connect to a new in-memory DuckDB, the default connection or a file backed db.
 ```python
 %sql duckdb:///:default: